Coherent multiple-antenna block-fading channels at finite blocklength: The rank 1 case

 where $K_1,K_2 > 0$ are constants that depend on the channel parameters but not the input distribution.
-From~\eqref{eq:v_star_minimization}, computing $v^*(n_t, T)$ requires a maximization over caids of the variance of the squared Frobenius norm of the input distribution.
-Intuitively, minimizing dispersion is equivalent to maximizing the amount of correlation amongst the entries of $X$ when $X$ is jointly Gaussian.
+From~\eqref{eq:v_star_minimization}, computing $v^*(n_t, T)$ requires us to maximize the variance of the squared Frobenius norm of the input distribution over the set of caids.
+Intuitively, this says that minimizing the dispersion is equivalent to maximizing the amount of correlation amongst the entries of $X$ when $X$ is jointly Gaussian.
 In a sense, this asks for the capacity achieving input distribution having the least amount of randomness.

 Here we characterize $v^*(n_t,T)$.
-The manifold of caids is not easy to optimize over, since one must account for all the independence constraints on the rows and columns, the covariance constraints on the $2\times 2$ minors, positive definite constraints, etc as described in Theorem~\ref{thm:caid_conds}.
+The manifold of caids is not easy to optimize over, since one must account for all the independence constraints on the rows and columns, the covariance constraints on the $2\times 2$ minors, positive definite constraints, etc. as described in Theorem~\ref{thm:caid_conds}.
 Our strategy instead will be to give an upper bound on $v^*(n_t,T)$, then show that for certain pairs $(n_t,T)$, the upper bound is tight.
 Before stating the main theorem of the section, we review orthogonal designs, which will play a large role in the solution to this problem.